 - Some classes may require particular response formats, may have upper or lower limits for word count, or require that the student become familiar with specific types of tools, such as genograms, psychological tests, or professional databases for various disciplines

 Two classes I want to take meet on the same day.
 Can I enroll in both?

-You can’t attend overlapping live chats.
-Just as in a face-to-face classroom environment, you can’t be scheduled in two live chats that occur simultaneously.
+You can’t attend overlapping live class meetings.
+Just as in a face-to-face classroom environment, you can’t be scheduled in two live meetings that occur simultaneously.
 It’s fine if the first class ends at the same time that the second class begins, but not if they overlap.
-If there is no chat component in one or both of the classes, the student is free to enroll in both classes.
+If there is no live meeting component in one or both of the classes, the student is free to enroll in both classes.

 What about classes that are offered by two departments?

 A class may meet the department requirements for more than one Department.
 A cross-numbered class may often be co-taught by one instructor from each department.

 When do I have to take the core courses (Ethics & Boundaries, Introduction to Pagan Theology, Soul Work, and Contemporary Global Paganisms)?

 Core courses must be successfully completed during your first 24 credit-hours or unit-hours at CHS.
 Contemporary Global Paganisms is normally offered in the Fall Semester, and Ethics and Boundaries and Introduction to Pagan Theology are normally offered each Spring Semester.

 I don’t understand how the technology works.